arunkumardada/5130f2023/Project_Week5/ReadMe.txt

 Integration of the GPT Search Bar:

-2.Making sure the GPT Search Bar integrated seamlessly turned out to be essential for a seamless user experience.
+2.Ensuring that the GPT Search Bar was smoothly integrated was really important to make sure users have a great experience.
-Error management and user feedback systems were put in place to handle any possible integration process interruptions. carried out user acceptability testing to get input and adjust the integration according to user preferences.

 Internationalization Implementation: